kencheeto/triage/README.md

 ## Zendesk Triage App

 We are using the Inbox app as our inspiration.
+The goal of this app is to enable agents to quickly and simply triage the majority of zendesk tickets in a queue.

+This app will agents to quickly delete or esclate each ticket to the apporiate tier.

 ## Views